 What to wear in Turkey in Winters?

-In winters you need to keep yourself warm with layers of clothing, underneath coats and jackets.
+In winter you need to keep yourself warm with layers of clothing, underneath coats and jackets.
 Scarves and woollen caps are also a must to keep your head and neck warm.
 I need not mention here the importance of a warm pair of socks.
 Those can be a lifesaver.

 Activity Wise Dress Code in Turkey